FernandoAFS/aemet-antartica-fetcher/README.md

 Middleware may be more straight forward and flexible for developers.

 The main benefit of including authentication would be to prevent leaking of information, improvement of metrics data since we now have more information about how the application is used and it would allow us to provide different functionality in the future.
-The tradeoffs would be the increase in complexity of the application.
-If done right there should be no tradeoffs if done right.
+The trade-offs would be the increase in complexity of the application.
+If done right there should be no trade-offs if done right.

 I personally have a hard time seeing the point aside from selling the potential results of the analysis as a api-service.